Raekwon-OG/Raekwon-OG/README.md

-- 👋 Hi, I’m Demi Odumosu
+- 👋 Hi, I'm Demi Odumosu
-- 👀 I’m interested in web app development, cybersecurity, machine learning and A.I
+- 👀 I am interested in web development, cybersecurity, machine learning and A.I
-- 🌱 I’m currently learning full stack development
+- 🌱 I am a full stack developer
-- 💞️ I’m looking to collaborate on web app projects [MERN Stack]
+- 💞️ I look forward to collaborate on web app projects [MERN Stack]
 - 📫 How to reach me thefitprogrammer@icloud.com

 <!---